warroyo/pks-autoscale/readme.md

 * `LOWER_THRESHOLD` - default `30` , memory usage percent to scale down at
 * `PROM_CERT` - no default, the client cert needed for prom auth.
 * `PROM_KEY` - no default, the client key needed for prom auth
+* `PROM_QUERY` - no default, the query to use for getting memory info from prometheus

 an example env vars file that is used below can be found in this repo. `env.vars`